Wu Zhi: Life

 In 220, following Cao Cao's death, Cao Pi usurped the throne from Emperor Xian, ended the Eastern Han dynasty and established the state of Cao Wei with himself as the emperor.
 Cao Pi then appointed Wu Zhi as North General of the Household (北中郎將) and granted him imperial authority to supervise military affairs in You and Bing provinces.
 Later, Wu Zhi was promoted to General Who Inspires Might (振威將軍) and put in charge of overseeing military affairs in the Hebei region.

 In 230, during the reign of Cao Pi's successor Cao Rui, Wu Zhi was reassigned to be a Palace Attendant (侍中).
-He died in the same year.
+He died in the summer of that year.
 After his death, some officials suggested to Cao Rui to give him a negative-sounding posthumous title, "Marquis Chou" (醜侯; "ugly marquis"), because Wu Zhi used his close friendship with Cao Pi to gain power and status.
 Although Cao Rui initially agreed, he later changed Wu Zhi's posthumous title to "Marquis Wei" (威侯) after Wu Zhi's son, Wu Ying (吳應), convinced him that the posthumous title did not befit his father.